Emerald Buying Guide

 Emerald Saturation (color purity) is the brightness or vividness (dullness or drabness) of the color.
 It refers to the degree to which the hue is hidden by brown or gray.
 Colors with minimum amount of brown or gray are described as vivid or strong.
 For color purity GIA uses saturation and AGL uses intensity.
 Saturation can be "highly pure" and "slightly brownish or grayish".
 Our emeralds are "slightly brownish or grayish."

-Emerald Hue: refers to the basic colors of blue, gren, yellow, orange, red, purple and violet.
+Emerald Hue: refers to the basic colors of blue, green, yellow, orange, red, purple and violet.
 All emeralds exhibit some other colors in addition to their basic green color.
 To determine the hue, look for the dominant color in the face-up view.
 When you move the stone in different directions you see the different colors.

 Emerald Education

 Emerald Tone: Refers to the depth of color (light or dark).
-The lighest possible tone is colorless.
+The lightest possible tone is colorless.
 The darkest is black.
 Tone is another word for the degree of lightness or darkness.
-Judging the tone of a stone is difficult because it doesnot display a single, uniform tone.
+Judging the tone of a stone is difficult because it does not display a single, uniform tone.
 To judge the tone of a stone, examine it face-up and look for areas of light and dark.
 Columbian emerald is a deep green with a very slight blue undertone and is considered the finest.
-African emerald is also a nice shade of green with a blue undertone with a slight darkening effect which makes it slightly less valuable than columbian.
-Emerald can have tones: "light-medium," "medium," "medium-dark," and "dark".
-We prefer emeralds with medium tones in rings & emerald jewelry.
+African emerald is also a nice shade of green with a blue undertone with a slight darkening effect which makes it slightly less valuable than Columbian

 Emerald Clarity: Clarity refers to the absence of internal flaws or inclusions.
 Type and placement of flaws are also very important.
 Flawless emeralds are so rare that inclusions are expected in genuine emerald.
 When there aren't any inclusions, one wonders if the stone is in fact an emerald.
 So placement of flaws are important when buying a emerald in rings.